CiganOliviu/esential/README.md

 # esential
-A standard C++ library for algorithms implementations.
+A standard C++ library for algorithms implementations and mathematics.